ARTbio/startbio/docs/Run-Galaxy/GalaxyKickStart.md

 ```

+!!! info "the `run_galaxykickstart.sh` script explained"
     1. The shebang line (`#!`) says that it is a script code that has to be executed
     by the shell bash which can be found in the /usr/bin/env environment
     2. `set -e` says to the bash interpreter to exit the run at first error (to avoid catastrophes)
     3. update apt package database
     4. installs `python-pip`, `python-dev`, `python-setuptools` (these 3 packages are required to
     install pip), `git` (to clone and manage GitHub repositories) and `htop` (a monitoring tool)
     using the package installer `apt`
     5. Is just a command to inform the user about run state.
 This will prompt
     "Upgrading pip version" in the console
     6. does what is echoed before by the previous line : this is the command to upgrade the pip program that was
     installed with installation of `python-pip`.
     `pip` is a recursive acronym that can stand for either "Pip Installs Packages" or
     "Pip Installs Python".
     7. will prompt the version of pip in the console
     8. install `ansible`, version 2.7.4, using `pip`
     8. will prompt the version of ansible in the console
     10. clone the GalaxyKickStart Repository available at https://github.com/ARTbio/GalaxyKickStart.git,
     creating locally the `GalaxyKickStart` folder.
 The repository `branch` that is cloned is indicated
     as a parameter in the command line (the `$1`).
     11. Changes directory, i.e. goes to /root/GalaxyKickStart
     12. Says to ansible to install additional roles (collection of files to control ansible)
     which are not the the GalaxyKickStart repository but whose address is stated in the file
     `requirements_roles.yml`.
 These roles will be installed in the subdirectory
     `/root/GalaxyKickStart/roles/`.
 NB: `ansible-galaxy` has *nothing* to do with Galaxy,
     the name of this ansible command is serendipitous.
     13. triggers the play of the playbook `galaxy.yml` by ansible.
 The target host of the playbook
     is defined in the file `inventory_files/galaxy-kickstart`, as well as how ansible will interact with the target.
     Here, we play the playbook on the same computer (localhost).
     14. A commented line (start with `#`) --> will not operate in the script
     15. Prompts the end of the deployment
     16. A commented line (start with `#`) --> will not operate in the script
     17. A commented line (start with `#`) --> will not operate in the script